shopware/shopware/src/Docs/_new/2-internals/4-plugins/010-shopware-migration-assistant/080-writer.md

 [titleEn]: <>(Writer)

-The `Writer` objects will get the converted data from the `swag_migration_data` table and write it to the right Shopware platform table.
+The `Writer` objects will get the converted data from the `swag_migration_data` table and write it to the right Shopware 6 table.
 Each `Writer` supports only one entity, that is most likely the target table.

 When creating a writer, register it in a manner resembling the following: